 Joseph graduated from the University of Portsmouth in 2015 and the University of Law in 2016.
 He was admitted as a solicitor in 2018.

-Since qualification, Joseph has had exposure to a wide variety of practice areas, including professional negligence, criminal law, employment and family law.
-In particular, Joseph has an affinity for litigation and has increasingly been dealing with complex and highly contested divorce financial disputes.
+Since qualification, Joseph has had exposure to a wide variety of practice areas, including professional negligence, high net worth contentious probates, criminal law, employment and family law.
+In particular, Joseph has an affinity for contentious matters and litigation in general.
+He has increasingly been dealing with complex and highly contested divorce, financial disputes and estate claims.

 In 2016, Joseph was involved in a highly complex and sophisticated multi-million-pound fraud claim in the High Court involving the director of a company.
 Joseph was instructed by the company in a civil action against the defendant and assisted in a private prosecution brought against him, which ultimately resulted in the conviction and a prison sentence.

 Joseph then acted in 2017 on the removal of a trustee of a Will Trust who had been acting contrary to their duties of care to the beneficiaries of the Trust.
 This seems to be a common area of law for Joseph as he has just successfully concluded a similar matter where the trustee of an estate was removed due to their various breaches of fiduciary duties.